belgaard/OrdersExample/doc/TestPlans/Orders.md

 # Test Plan for the Orders Service

-We consider the Orders service to constitute a bounded context (BC), i.e. it makesense to test the service itself in isolation.
+We consider the Orders service to constitute a bounded context (BC), i.e. it makes sense to test the service itself in isolation.

 [TOC]